In this article, we will be looking at the best facial epilators and how to choose one.

 None of the epilators available right now come close to this combination.

-And the best part is you don’t have to constantly purchase AA-batteries since this has one built-in.
+And the best part is you don’t have to always purchase AA-batteries since this has one built-in.

 Outside the Box: Bellabe Facial Hair Remover

-It’s really hard to fathom how a small piece of spring can actually do it but reviews say it does the job!
+It’s tough to fathom how a small piece of spring can actually do it, but reviews say it does the job!